truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

    c.
 Click **Save** and restart the SSH service.

-2. Configure or verify the user configuration options to allow ssh access.
+2. Configure or verify the user configuration options to allow SSH access.

    If you want to SSH into the system as the root, you must enable a password for the root user.
    If the root password password is disabled in the UI you cannot use it to gain SSH access to the system.